- Press releases

 Following a period of heightened optimism and strong economic growth, the outlook for businesses in 2019 is markedly more reserved as the global economic cycle cools and political uncertainty begins to bite.

 Grant Thornton reveals that the proportion of women in senior management positions in 2018 Thailand ranks third, highest after the Philippines and Indonesia, a result that appears to be continually improving.

 Peter Bodin named Global CEO-elect and will lead Grant Thornton International Ltd (GTIL), the global entity of one of the world’s leading professional services networks with 47,000 people at member firms in over 130 countries.

 On International Women’s Day, a report based on Grant Thornton’s annual survey reveals that the proportion of senior business roles held by women in the APAC has risen from 23% in 2016 to 25% in 2017.

 IBR’s survey reveals that Thai business leaders’ confidence in Q4 of 2017 that the number has risen from 8% to 10%.
 In addition, 18% of business leaders are expecting that business will earn more profit and 36% believe that 2018 will see greater generation of revenue.

-Grant Thornton International Business Report (IBR) shows that almost all sub-categories for Thailand dropped in Q4 too – selling price expectation (12% to 8%), export expectation (22% to 8%), research & development (34% to 24%) and employment expectation (28% to 12%), but investment in plant & machinery increased (16% to 24%).
+Grant Thornton International Business Report (IBR) shows that almost all sub-categories for Thailand such as selling price expectation, export expectation, research & development and employment expectation dropped in Q4, but investment in plant & machinery increased.

 The first Thailand hotel industry report by Grant Thornton in Thailand indicates 89% see technology and digital strategies as important, whilst almost 2 of 3 have a digital strategy linked to the overall business plan.